psc0628/NBV-Simulation/README.md

 1. Sample your 3d object model from *.obj or *.ply to *.pcd, and there is an example in directory 3d_models.
 For the sampling method, please follow   https://github.com/PointCloudLibrary/pcl/blob/master/tools/mesh_sampling.cpp, and run with "./pcl_mesh_sampling.exe *.ply *.pcd -n_samples 100000 -leaf_size 0.5 -no_vis_result" or -leaf_size 0.0005, depending on the model.
 2. Change the directory and model name in file DefaultConfiguration.yaml.
 3. Put the file DefaultConfiguration.yaml in the correct path, and then run compiled program of main.cpp.
 4. For the method_of_IG: Ours is 0, OA is 1, UV is 2, RSE is 3, APORA is 4, Kr is 5, NBVNET is 6.
-If you want to run with NBV-Net, please check nbv_net_path in file DefaultConfiguration.yaml, and run both compiled program of main.cpp and "python nbv_net/run_test.py model_name" in pytorch environment at the same time.
+If you want to run with NBV-Net, please check nbv_net_path in file DefaultConfiguration.yaml, and run both compiled program of main.cpp and "python nbv_net/run_test.py {}" (fill your model name in {}) in pytorch environment at the same time.
 5. There is a parameter "show", by default is 1, which means that the middle cloud will be shown in a pcl window, close it to continue.
 If you don't want to show the middle cloud, change it to 0.
 ## Questions
 Please contact 18210240033@fudan.edu.cn